Creating a form

 - Label Positioning - Choose whether you'd like form field labels to appear at the Top of or to the Left of each field.

-- Submit Button Text - The default form submission button text is "Submit", but you can provide your own text such as "Subscribe" or "Download".
+- Submit Button Text - The default form submission button text is "Submit", but you can provide your own text such as "Subscribe" or "Download" to better match the purpose of the form.

 - Email Responder - If you form includes an Email field type, you can choose an autoresponder email to send to visitors who submit the form.